 On the one hand, if the ability to provide premium content turns out to be a major factor of choice between ECS providers from the consumer standpoint, more than the quality of the ECS provided, theoretically there may be a potential incentive for ECS providers to prioritise investment in premium content.
-Given the cost of premium content rights, this could have a non-negligible negative impact on the investment of ECS providers in their infrastructure.

 On the other hand, ECS providers may also reach agreements with the content providers that own premium contents rights (OTTs or satellite pay-TV) to bundle ECS with their premium content offer, and thereby lower the cost of providing bundled offers.
-Supply of premium content might also boost the take-up of very high speed connections, as a good connection is necessary to take full advantage of the content accessible, and therefore this is likely to increase investment in infrastructure.
+Supply of premium content might also boost the take-up of very high speed connections, as a good connection is necessary to take full advantage of the content, and therefore this is likely to increase investment in infrastructure.
 For example, increasing availability of premium content offers under an OTT basis could act as an incentive to ensure good ECS quality for consumers - although it should be underlined that this positive effect does not require exclusive bundling strategies to take place.
 Interest in services only available through IPTV (with guaranteed QoS, replays, etc.) can also give incentives to ECS providers to upgrade their network in areas that are currently insufficiently covered to provide such services.

 The global effect of the acquisition of premium content on network developments therefore remains unclear.
+The cost of premium content rights could have a non-negligible positive or negative impact on the investment of ECS providers in their infrastructure.